CRM64Pro GDK v0.13.0

 Parameters

 iMode-1 for displaying only Manager information.
+0 (default) for displaying Manager and all Objects information.

 Returns

-0 on success or a negative error code on failure.
+0 on success, or a negative error code on failure.

 ◆ init()